sheraadams/sheraadams.github.io/README.md

 **Course Outcome 4.
 Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database).**

 Using well-founded tools and practices to align with software engineering best practices, I added exception handling to inform the user if the password is incorrect or empty.
 I accomplished this by adding try and except statements to the CRUD.py init() function.
 Doing this allows more graceful termination and notifies the user if the password is incorrect rather than providing the user with errors that result from failed attempts to load the data frame.
 My solution accomplishes the specific goal of informing the user if credentials are incorrect and preventing the unnecessary execution of code in the case of failed login attempts.
+You can see the flowchart for this enhancement [here]().

 - **My enhancement demonstrates my ability use well-founded and innovative techniques in computing to implement solutions that deliver value and accomplish industry-specific goals using skills in software security, software engineering, Python programming, and databases.**